BellaBradbury/Random-Quote-Generator/README.md

     - CSS and JS minified for faster page loading.
     - New 'build' branch allows for minification of code sent to browser branch.
     - App now includes a SEO description.
+  - *BUG FIXES*
+    - Upon initial page load, previously flashing the 'default' color before transitioning to a random color, the page keeps the 'default' color until the next quote refresh.

 ---2.1--- &nbsp; &nbsp; &nbsp; 11/15/2023
   - *NEW FEATURES*